languitar/autosuspend/README.md

 In case this command returns 0, the system is assumed to be active.

 The command is executed as is using shell execution.
-So beware of malicious commands in obtainedc configuration files.
+So beware of malicious commands in obtained configuration files.

 #### Options